Richard B. Fitzgibbon Jr.: Family

-One of Fitzgibbon's sons, Marine Lance Corporal Richard B. Fitzgibbon III (March 11, 1944 – September 7, 1965), was also killed in the Vietnam War.
+One of Fitzgibbon's sons, Marine Lance Corporal Richard B. Fitzgibbon III (March 11, 1944 – September 7, 1965), was also killed in the Vietnam War while serving with the 1st Battalion, 4th Marines.
 Both father and son are interred at Blue Hill Cemetery in Braintree, Massachusetts.

 He is survived by his wife Eunice Fitzgibbon Jackson and daughters Trudy McDermott and Linda Compas (whose son is American football player Jonathan Compas).
 Another son, Robert "Bobby" Fitzgibbon, died in April 2011.

 Through Fitzgibbon's great-grandmother, Mary Coston Fitzgibbon, Fitzgibbon was third cousin to South African artist Jeremy Wafer.

 Documentary

 In 1998–2000, ABC News and TLC co-produced a documentary series called Vietnam: The Soldiers' Story.
 The concluding episode, titled "Stories from the Wall", aired May 29, 2000, a year after Fitzgibbon's name was added to the Vietnam Memorial.
 The episode included a segment on the father and son.